Root: עֵ֫זֶר (ayin, zayin, resh). [Sounds like: etz-ehr]

 Then YHWH God said, “It is not good for the man to be alone; I will make him a helper [ezer] suitable for him.”

 And so God created woman to be an ezer to man.
 But this word, translated as helper, is not about making brunch and darning a man’s socks.
-This word means a rescuer, someone who comes running when the people cry out for help.
+This word means an ally or rescuer, someone who comes running when the people cry out for help.
 An ezer drops everything to save those in need… An ezer is a hero.

 Today our culture is fascinated by super-heroes.
 Marvel’s Infinity War, according to Variety magazine, as of this Tuesday May 8th, has made $472 million domestically and $754.9 million internationally so far.
 We are clearly looking for super-heroes.
 Who of us wouldn’t mind a Thor or Superwoman coming to our rescue?
-These are characters that come to the rescue of those in need.
-They are generous helpers, using their strengths to aid those who cry out.
+These are characters are allies who come when the needy call for help.
+They are generous helpers, ready and willing to come to the rescue.

 These heroic movie characters all have “super”-human capabilities.
 We do not.
 There is no extraordinary strength, or the ability to fly, or change shape, or open portals to far reaches of the universe… But we can be ezers.